mohamedelsayed/sendmail/sites/all/modules/addon/multiupload_filefield_widget/README.md

 ### Drupal 8+

 The Multiupload Filefield Widget module is in core now.
 No module installation needed.
-Yay!
 It's automatically enabled with the File field module.

 ## INSTRUCTIONS